Scope 3 Emissions Reporting: What You Need to Know

 Benefits of Accurate Reporting

 There are several key benefits to Scope 3 reporting for businesses.
-First, reporting on all relevant Scope 3 categories increases transparency by shedding light on the emissions from supply chain processes.
+First, reporting on all relevant Scope 3 categories increases transparency by shedding light on the emissions from your own operations and supply chain processes.
 In addition, reporting on Scope 3 increases accountability for business leaders as they strive to achieve Net Zero.

 Accurate reporting sheds light on potential cost savings through decarbonization efforts while alerting them of climate change-related risk factors.